 Sometimes it’s necessary to change perspective in order to get a creative shot or to avoid unsightly elements in the image.
 One of the multitude of techniques I use is “pole aerial photography.”
 This involves the use of a pole-mounted camera and a wireless connection to view and trigger the photo.

 My approach to interior spaces is an attempt to capture and convey the feeling of being in the space.
 I use wide angle lenses to make sure the viewer is immersed in the final image.
 However, I am careful to make sure the angle is not too wide as to make the image look unrealistic.
 I also carefully use perspective control to avoid distortion while maintaining the desired composition.

-When appropriate and possible, I like to include a human element in interior architecture photography.
+When appropriate and possible, I like to include a human element in interior and exterior architecture photography.
 This approach can be as simple as adding a model or employee to the scene.
 For more drama, I like to drag the shutter a bit to blur the person’s movement in the final image.

 When necessary, I use multiple off-camera flashes to supplement and control the light in the scene.
 This approach produces images that do not have “blown out” windows and other hot spots.

 Attention to detail in architectural photography dictates that architectural details are captured in addition to the interior and exterior of the subject.